polterguy/polterguy.github.io/dashboard/task-manager/index.md

 ## The idea behind the task component

-The idea behind the task scheduler is first of all to allow for creating dynamically persisted tasks that can be triggered by some future event, facilitating for _"Business Process Workflows"_ - In addition to scheduling your tasks to be executed at some specific date and time in the future, and/or in a repeating fashion.
-Since tasks are dynamically created Hyperlambda snippets of code, this allows you to dynamically create and orchestrate _"business process workflows"_ using the task scheduler, in addition to that you have no restrictions in regards to what you want your scheduled tasks to do, contrary to most other task schedulers, that are often built upon statically compiled programming languages.
+The idea behind the task scheduler is first of all to allow for creating dynamically persisted tasks that can be triggered by some future event - In addition to scheduling your tasks to be executed at some specific date and time in the future, and/or in a repeating pattern.
+Since tasks are dynamically created Hyperlambda snippets of code, this makes the system very flexible contrary to most other task schedulers, that are often built upon statically compiled programming languages.

 ## Tasks internals